-File Server Hosting allows your UF organization to lease fully managed file server resources (accessible via SMB or NFS) from within UFIT's existing infrastructure.
-This will allow your project to succeed without the worry of purchasing and maintaining hardware resources or administering servers.
-Your file server will live in UF's private file server cloud which includes NAS appliance failover across multiple physical locations to prevent downtime due to hardware failure or maintenance.
+File Server Hosting allows your UF organization to lease fully managed file server resources (accessible via SMB or NFS) from UFIT's infrastructure.
+UFIT manages all the elements of purchasing and maintaining hardware resources and overall administration of servers.
+Your file server will live in UF's private file server cloud which may include NAS appliance failover across multiple physical locations to prevent downtime due to hardware failure or maintenance.

-UFIT will provide all compute and network hardware and infrastructure for the file server appliance.
-UFIT will provision your file space and will work with your IT staff to assign administrative privileges and permit access via network ACLs and file system permissions.
+UFIT provides all compute and network hardware and infrastructure for the file server appliance.
+UFIT provisions your file space and works with your IT staff to assign administrative privileges and permit access via network ACLs and file share permissions.

-You will be responsible for assigning one or more members of your IT team to fulfill the role of file share administrator.
-This administrator will be responsible for configuring and maintaining snapshot behavior as well as file system privileges.
-The customer's IT staff is also responsible for managing drive mappings and other client-side configuration for users.
+You will assign one or more of your IT team to fulfill the role of file share administrator.
+This role will manage snapshot restores, file-system security privileges, drive mappings, and other client-side configurations for users.

 File Server Menu